ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 returned tlis book, niintinp; to the
 13th veree of tbe Thinl Epistle of Jo!m
 --I bad miuy things to write.
 I will not
-with p-.u auJ ink write uuto thee, but
+with p-.u auJ ink write uuto thee, but 1
+t,uat I shall shartly see thee, and we
+shall speak face to face.&#x27; From the
+above interview a marriage took place
+thf ensiling week.&#x27; The lesson of th
 </td></tr></table>

 ---